 In your initial consultation with Dr. Gardner, you will discuss your medical history and receive a physical exam.
 You should be healthy and have realistic goals for your procedure.

 Rhinoplasty is a surgical procedure to repair or reshape the nose.
 It can change the size, width, and profile of your nose.
 It can smooth out depressions or bumps on the bridge and fix an imperfect nasal tip (one that is too large, droopy or curves upward).
 Large or wide nostrils may be reshaped, and a deviated septum can be corrected.

-What can I expect from a rhinoplasty procedure?
+What Can I Expect from a Rhinoplasty Procedure?

 These grafts are usually obtained from inside of the nose during the procedure.
-When necessary they may be harvested from the ear or rib.
+When necessary, they may be harvested from the ear or rib.
 For those who wish to avoid additional surgical sites for cartilage graft harvest, Dr. Gardner will use a sterilized human rib cartilage allograft.

-Once the nasal structure has been reshaped, the incisions are closed and the patient is given a splint and packing to help support the nose as it heals.
+Once the nasal structure has been reshaped, the incisions are closed.
+The patient is given a splint and packing to help support the nose as it heals.
 Most patients return home the same day, though more complicated procedures may require a brief hospital stay.

 What are the risks?

 Rhinoplasty is a common and safe procedure, but there are risks inherent with any surgery.
-These include infection, bleeding, pain, bruising, swelling, numbness, nasal asymmetry, septal perforation, contour irregularities, the need for occasional revisions.
+These include infection, bleeding, pain, bruising, swelling, numbness, nasal asymmetry, septal perforation, contour irregularities, and/or the need for occasional revisions.

 Contact Our Office

 If you’re interested in learning more about your options with rhinoplasty in St. George and how it can redefine your appearance, call Gardner Facial Plastic Surgery at (435) 628-1704 for more information or to schedule an appointment.